Kym Purling: Life and career

 Kym Purling was found abandoned at the age of two or three days to unknown parents during the Vietnam War.
 After spending the first months of his life in two orphanages in Saigon (now Ho Chi Minh City), he soon became one of the first - if not the first - international adoptions of any nationality in Australia.

 Purling discovered the piano at the age of five when he would mimic the songs his adoptive sister would practice by ear.
-He commenced formal classical piano training at the age of six and continued to teach himself many other styles of music during his schooling years.
-He received his high school education at Westminster School, one of the best private schools in Adelaide, South Australia.
+He commenced formal classical piano training at six.
+He received his high school education at Westminster School, South Australia.
 He later completed a Bachelor of Music in Jazz Studies at the University of Adelaide, South Australia, where he formed the first Kym Purling Trio with bassist Tim Bowen and drummer Ben Riley.
-The trio received wide recognition all around Australia and also served as the rhythm section for many of Australia's leading jazz musicians and vocalists.
-During this time, still in his early twenties, Purling made over 250 performances a year and also performed in the corporate and government sectors.
-A highlight during this period was performing for the Dalai Lama.
+The trio received wide recognition in Australia and served as the rhythm section for many of Australia's leading jazz musicians and vocalists.
 During the mid 90s, he also recorded his first albums, Trio Juice, Catherine Lambert & The Kym Purling Trio, and Let's Swing!

 In 1996, Purling served as an Ambassador for the Performing Arts between Australia and Vietnam.
 This was Purling's first return to his homeland since his adoption to Australia.
 During Purling's ambassadorship, he held sold-out concerts in concerts halls around Ho Chi Minh City and Hanoi, introducing jazz music to the Vietnamese people.
 During the residency, Purling also taught many children, students and professional musicians and made recordings for educational purposes.
 He featured in many newspaper articles and radio interviews during the time he spent in Vietnam.
 Vietnam's major TV network, VTV, also produced a special about Purling's life story and his connection to Vietnam.
-His work in Vietnam crossed many cultural and language barriers, proving that music is the universal language.
-Purling did not know anyone or know any of the Vietnamese language before arriving there.